 – Typography that often won’t look sexy in different alphabets, let’s say, Japanese.

-– Translators missing deadlines planned for the Monday scrum.
+– Translators missing deadlines planned to alleviate the Monday scrum.

-– Language checks required to make the translation feel native and cool.
+– Language checks required to make the translation feel both native and cool.

-– Continuous integration compatibility both technical and operational
+– Both technical and operational continuous integration compatibility

-– Finding a translation provider who knows languages, your industry, and doesn’t cost a fortune
+– Finding a translation provider who knows the necessary languages, your industry, and doesn’t cost a fortune

 – Actual delivery, negotiations and payments for the translation service

-– A way to explain to translators why they shouldn’t translate the Keys in your .xml
+– Finding a way to explain to translators why they shouldn’t translate the Keys in your .xml

-– A way to explain to translators what are Keys and Strings
+– Finding a way to explain to translators what Keys and Strings actually are

-– Capabilities to maybe avoid sending the .xml and rather just copy/paste the content, then map it back somehow?
+– Capabilities to avoid sending the .xml and rather just copy/paste the content, then map it back together?

 – How to budget this?

-– Do people translate?
-Maybe use some machine translation tech?
+– Human translation?
+Consideration of incorporating some machine translation tech?

 Tell them this:

 Log on to this Text United page.
 Inside there’s a file that you have to translate.
-Text United will allow you to choose all languages for human translation, set a deadline and automatically decrease the cost because they’re not a translation agency.
-Once they deliver the translation I’ll be notified and automatically will update our Android app with the latest content.
+Text United will allow you to choose all languages for human translation, set a deadline and automatically reduce the cost because they’re not a translation agency.
+Once they deliver the translation, I’ll be notified and our Android app will be automatically updated with the latest content.

 You can ask Carlos to edit the file there and translate it into Spanish.
-We should save about a $100 by doing some of the translating by ourselves.
+We should save around $100 by doing some of the translation work ourselves.
 Cool right?
-There’s a demo of the website editor interface here that you can check.
+There’s a demo of the website editor interface here that you can check out.

 See what I did there?
-How’s that for keeping the wolves out of the hen house?
+How’s that for keeping the foxes out of the hen house?

 And yes, there’s a translation API, too.

 Consider Android Marketplace content translation requirements.
-As a rule of thumb if you plan to launch in any country that doesn’t speak English, make sure to translate your content and screenshots.
-No headache here – just log onto Text United and dump the files inside.
-If you add your product people as users they’ll be notified when the translation comes in and it’s time to pay.
+As a rule of thumb, if you plan to launch in any country that doesn’t speak English, make sure to translate your content and screenshots.
+No headache here – just log in to Text United and dump the files inside.
+If you add your product people as users, they’ll be notified when the translated files are ready and it’s time to pay.